turingschool/front-end-curriculum/lessons/localization.md

 This may seem simple enough, but imagine all of the text you might have on your application.
 These files will get very large very fast.
 Not to mention, you have to continuously update every translation file for each locale you support.
 Though there are libraries that support creating a template for your translation files that will automatically add any new keys to each JSON file, the translation for each key must still be done manually.

 Services such as Google Translate are constantly improving, but the inaccuracies that still exist usually pose too great a risk to justify automatically translating your application.
 Most companies will either hire a translation team to do this work manually, or, rely on the help of the community to submit translations as they are able.
 (For example, [Mozilla's Support Application](https://support.mozilla.org/) allows users to translate any article on the page and submit it to the database.)

+#### Practice: On Your Own
+Remember in our i18n middleware, we specified a locales directory in the configuration option.
+This is where we want all of our translation JSON files to live.
+Create this directory at the root of your application, and add two JSON files: `en-US.json` and `es.json`.
+Both of these files will map to the supported locales we specified in our i18n configuration.

+Add a title and description key to each JSON file, and set their values equal to whatever you'd like -- just put them in the correct language!

+### Serving up the Localization

+#### Practice: On Your Own

 ## Design Patterns & Other Considerations